EVERY AUGUST…

 Yoga Classes

-Our yoga classes will take place in the great outdoors, on the gorgeous custom yoga deck overlooking the BWCA boreal forest treetops.
-In case of inclement weather, we will move to an indoor space overlooking the Seagull River.
+Yoga classes take place outdoors on a gorgeous, custom wood yoga deck overlooking the BWCA boreal forest treetops.
+In the event of inclement weather, we’ll move to an indoor space overlooking the Seagull River.

 BWCA Day Trips